jerm-jerm/quartz/content/DND Mystrala/3 Journal Entries/Entry 26.md

 [[Entry 25|← Previous Entry]] <span style="float: right;">[[Entry 27|Next Entry →]]</span>
 <div style="text-align: left; font-size: 1.25em;"><em>314Fi.2Q.66</em></div>

-**

-Preliminary discussions coalesced into a secession maneuver centered on Conscriptus.
-The proposal, influenced in part by Marrion and supported by others, was framed as both strategic necessity and opportunity.
-I find the distinction increasingly irrelevant.
-We prepare for outcomes; justification is often constructed after the fact.

-We boarded the Velvet Knife under the command of Yuna Lysandra, and her New Remnants.
-The vessel itself is quick and streamlined if not overly decadent, it reflects its commander.
+The proposal, to enter the War Games, was framed as both strategic necessity and opportunity.
+To do so, we boarded the Velvet Knife under the command of Yuna Lysandra, and her "New Remnants".
+The vessel itself is quick and streamlined if not overly decadent, which reflects its commander.

-NOTE: Records indicate that Charles withdrew during transit to review his journal.
-Bystander accounts and his own report suggest an anomalous interaction: a cold presence carried on the wind, followed by written responses appearing within the text itself.
-The message—“Why would I be watching you?”—is attributed to his connections to House Vorynth, though this remains unconfirmed.
-The phenomenon warrants continued observation.
+**NOTE**: Records indicate that Charles withdrew during transit to review his magical communication journal.
+Accounts and his own report suggest an anomalous interaction: a cold presence carried on the wind, followed by written responses appearing within the text itself.
+The message, “Why would I be watching you?” is attributed to his connections to House Vorynth, though this remains unconfirmed.

 Mid-journey, we were intercepted.
 Three knights, clad in white-paint coated armor alongside a dragon.
 My name was spoken directly.
 The charge: destabilization.
-The demand: surrender, or execution. (idk why)

-There was no deliberation.
+The demand: surrender, or execution.
+I remain unsure of the actions I had taken to cause the unreasonable charge.
+Still, there was no deliberation.

 The crew and party moved to defensive positions with acceptable speed.
-I entered blade-trance without delay.
 The sequence that followed was not clean, but it was effective enough.
 Enoch utilized his staff for rapid repositioning that disrupted enemy formation.
 Mazarin executed a wide-reaching psychic assault.
-Sal maintained a semblance of a defensive line with notable consistency under pressure.
+Sal maintained a semblance of a defensive line with surprising consistency under pressure.

 I engaged at close range.
-My movements were precise, though not without deviation.
+My movements were precise.
 The dragon forced irregular spacing; the knights compensated with coordinated pressure.
-I adjusted accordingly.

-At some point, the engagement fractured vertically.
-Multiple combatants abandoned the deck entirely, moving the battle to the air.
+At some point, the engagement fractured vertically, moving the battle to the air.
 The decision was tactically unsound in isolation, but within the chaos, it created openings.

-There was an interruption.

 A spell compromised my mental state leading to a failure of targeting discrimination.
 I registered proximity, threat, and motion, and acted.
 The blade connected before correction could occur.

-Charles.
+It was Charles.

-I have reviewed the sequence repeatedly.
 The error was not in execution, but in allowance.
-I permitted external influence to override internal discipline.
-That is unacceptable.
+I permitted external influence to override internal discipline, which is unacceptable.

 The engagement concluded in our favor, though “control” would be an inaccurate descriptor.
 The attackers were repelled; their objective incomplete.
 The commander did not reveal themselves.
-The accusation remains.
+The accusation from an unknown source remains.

-Some better ending line.

-**
 ### Current Location